esimmons1/HugeRats/README.md

 Rat Breeding Simulator
 ======================

-By Ellis Simmons – April 2024
+By: Ellis Simmons – April 2024
 Language: Python

 What is this?